gardener/gardener/docs/proposals/33-machine-image-capabilities.md

 While a machineType always refers to exactly one resource in the cloud provider, a machineImage defines an operating system, like gardenLinux or SUSE.
 That operating system in turn can have multiple versions.
 And going further down, each version can have multiple architectures or other capabilities that are in fact different resources in the cloud provider.

-This means there are three decisions to be made, two by gardener core, one by the gardener extension:
+This means there are three decisions to be made, two by Gardener core, one by the Gardener extension:

 - **Gardener Core**: filter the **machineImage version** for a machineType in case of maintenance operations
 - **Gardener Core**: admit the **machineImage version** for a machineType